astronomer/airflow-guides/guides/airflow-datasets.md

     )
 ```

 Any number of datasets can be provided to the `schedule` parameter as a list.
-The DAG will be triggered once all of those datasets have been updated.
+The DAG will be triggered once all tasks that update those datasets have completed.

 There are a couple of things to keep in mind when working with datasets:

 - Datasets can only be used by DAGs in the same Airflow environment.
 - Airflow monitors datasets only within the context of DAGs and tasks.
 It does not monitor updates to datasets that occur outside of Airflow.
-- Consumer DAGs that are scheduled on a dataset are triggered every time that dataset is updated.
-For example, if `DAG1` and `DAG2` both produce `dataset_a`, a consumer DAG of `dataset_a` runs twice: First when `DAG1` completes, and again when `DAG2` completes.
+- Consumer DAGs that are scheduled on a dataset are triggered every time a task that updates that dataset completes successfully.
+For example, if `task1` and `task2` both produce `dataset_a`, a consumer DAG of `dataset_a` runs twice: First when `task1` completes, and again when `task2` completes.
-- Consumer DAGs scheduled on a dataset are triggered as soon as the first *task* with that dataset as an outlet finishes, even if there are downstream tasks in the producer DAG that also operate on the dataset.
+- Consumer DAGs scheduled on a dataset are triggered as soon as the first task with that dataset as an outlet finishes, even if there are downstream producer tasks that also operate on the dataset.

 LINK HERE TO AIRFLOW DOCS